Changing the name and sex marker on your NZ birth certificate

 The G7 Form

 Most of the information required for this form is the same as the other forms.
-It is standard practice in Family Court procedures for this form to be included because it looks at how decisions they make can affect networks of people, as Family Court usually deals in decisions affecting whole families.
+It is standard practice in Family Court procedures for this form to be included.
+It looks at how decisions they make can affect networks of people, as Family Court usually deals in decisions affecting whole families.
 In the case of changing your sex marker, it makes a significant difference to the individual Birth Certificate holder and doesn’t really affect anyone else.

 The court is the same as on the previous forms, whichever is closest to you.
 The order that this form is accompanying is the G5.
 Put the applicant’s details in, and under gender put their nominated sex – the one which the Birth Certificate will be changed to.